Reviewing Life Experiences

-I have become increasingly aware of how we are now more tolerant of intolerance.
+I have become increasingly aware of how as a society tolerating intolerance.
 There is a myth that prevails that as a nation we are a very tolerant people.
 That we are accepting of people who are difference to who and that we are a welcoming people.
 That hasn’t been my experience.
 Not that I have experienced intolerance personally but I see it increasingly in social media, in the news and society as a whole.
 Often we are not aware that we being intolerant towards other people, whether it be the colour of the skin, religion, sexuality or social status but then something gives it away in the things we comment on, give the thumbs or post on social media.

 An example of tolerating intolerance is some of the posts I see on Facebook from people I know.
 One example is a picture of a bacon sandwich, the pictures states “I actually had this reported on my timeline as being offensive!!
 Is it?
 How many people dare to like and share it?”
 This post is designed firstly to imply that some religious groups have complained about a bacon sandwich.
 The Islamic and Judaism religions considers pigs to be unclean therefore they do not consume any products from a pig including ham, bacon and pork sausages.
 Also bear in mind that vegetarians and vegans would not eat meat either.
 But the first purpose of this post is to put a division between people.